 VII.
-Release and Disclosure of Medical Records and Other Information
+Release and Disclosure of Medical Records and Other Information have received in the past.

-- A. In order to effectively apply the provisions of this Plan, BCI may obtain information from Providers and other entities pertaining to any health related services that the Participant may receive or may have received in the past.
 BCI may also disclose to Providers and other entities, information obtained from the Participant's transactions such as policy coverage, contributions, payment history and claims data necessary to allow the processing of a claim and for other health care operations.
 To protect the Participant's privacy, BCI treats all information in a confidential manner.
-For further information regarding BCI's privacy policies and procedures, the Participant may request a copy of BCI's Notice of Privacy Practices by contacting Customer Service at the number provided in this Plan. - B. As a condition of coverage under this Plan, each Participant authorizes Providers to testify at BCI's request as to any information regarding the Participant's medical history, services rendered, and treatment received.
-Any and all provisions of law or professional ethics forbidding such disclosures or testimony are waived by and in behalf of each Participant.
+For further information regarding BCI's privacy policies and procedures, the Participant may request a copy of BCI's Notice of Privacy Practices by contacting Customer Service at the number provided in this Plan.